EAasen/Tracksy/README.md

 ### Prerequisites
 - Docker (recommended for easy deployment)
 - Node.js and npm (for development)
-- Database (PostgreSQL or MongoDB)
+- Database (MongoDB for MVP - see Technical Architecture section)

 ### Installation
 Clone this repository: